wallarm/awesome-nginx-security/README.md

 # awesome-nginx-security

-A curated list of awesome links related to application security related to the environments with NGINX or Kubernetes Ingree Controller (based on NGINX)
+A curated list of awesome links related to application security related to the environments with NGINX or Kubernetes Ingres Controller (based on NGINX)

 ## Articles